SamiIbishi/applied-machine-learning/pretrained_model/README.md

 Step 2) Extract the folder and copy the content in this directory 'pretrained_model'.
 This folder needs to be in the root directory.

 Step 3) Verify whether it successfully loaded by executing the streamlit app.
-(Befre doing that, check whether the demo data is loaded.)
+(Before doing that, check whether the demo data is loaded.)
 In order to start the streamlit app you need to enter following command into the terminal (while being in project root):